atsheehan/curriculum/lessons/book-reviews-in-space/book-reviews-in-space.md

 - Practice TDD

 ### Hints
 Draw an ER diagram for your app first.

-Look at what the devise gem offers you first and after you have Devise installed, you will have to add a column "role" to your Users table.
+Then, implement the [Devise](https://github.com/plataformatec/devise) gem to generate the User model for you.
+After installing Devise, you will have to add a column "role" to your Users table.
 The default role is "candidate" which a user can later update to "astronaut."
 Feel free to experiment and add any other fields you think make sense (maybe "favorite book" or "favorite author," for example).

-Start with the [Devise](https://github.com/plataformatec/devise) gem to generate the User model for you.
 Work through the rest of the user stories once you have implemented Devise.

+Write tests for your features!

 ### Resources